 Usually, it’s the consultant’s qualification, experience, country of residence, technologies they’re experts in, and fee structure that form consulting rates for software development.

-In terms of cost-efficiency, Eastern Europe is probably the best destination.
+In terms of cost-efficiency, Central Europe is probably the best destination.
 There are many outsourcing IT companies and thus lots of experienced developers and software architects that provide consulting services.